unam3/docs/src/guide/essentials/watchers.md

 <div class="composition-api">

-With Composition API, we can use the [`watch` function](/api/reactivity-core.html#watch) to trigger a callback whenever a piece of reactive state changes:
+… we can use the [`watch` function](/api/reactivity-core.html#watch) to trigger a callback when reactive state changes:

 ```vue
 <script setup>